NietoDeveloper/CRUD-Users/README.md

 <h1 align="center">CRUD-Users</h1>
-Login and register page with React JS in the Front End and Node JS in the Back End, too i will using the database MySql with program Xampp.<br>
+Login and register page with React JS in the Front End and Node JS.<br>

 # <h2> Technologies used </h2>
 <div style="display: inline_block"><br>